Juan Luis González

 Juan Luis González Calderón (born 16 Jun 1974) is a former Chilean footballer.

+Club career

+Born in Limache, Chile, González was with local club Villa Independencia until the age of 15.
+Few years later, he moved to La Serena and joined the local club, Deportes La Serena in 1993.

 International career

 González played for Chile B against England B on February 10, 1998.
 Chile won by 2-1.
 Later, he made five appearances for Chile from 2004 to 2005.

 Managerial career

 In 2021, he graduated as a Football Manager at the INAF (Football National Institute).
-Before he coached Deportes La Serena at under-16 level, winning the 2019 ANFP Youth Championship.
+He has worked for the Deportes La Serena youth system and won the 2019 ANFP Youth Championship with the under-16's.

 Personal life

-He is nicknamed Limache due to the fact that he was born in that city.
+He is nicknamed Limache due to his city of birth.